 To create a template definition for the proof, press d (or the equivalent in your editor of choice) on the line with the type declaration.
 You should see:

-To prove this by induction on n, as we sketched in Section sect-inductive, we begin with a case split on n (press c with the cursor over the n in the definition.)
+To prove this by induction on n, as we sketched in Section Inductive Proofs (page 143), we begin with a case split on n (press c with the cursor over the n in the definition.)
 You should see: